 As morning fog lifted on January 1, the British guns thundered.
 The overconfident Americans were celebrating New Year’s Day with a dress parade.
 They scrambled frantically for their weapons as cannonballs and Congreve rockets hissed and shrieked around them.
 At first the British guns had the better part of the duel.
 They disabled three American guns.
 Within half an hour, however, American shots began knocking the hogsheads to pieces, and the recoil of the big British naval guns hurled several of them off their platforms.

-The British high command was not in a much better frame of mind–until good news came from the fleet: General Lambert and his twenty-seven hundred fresh men were at the mouth of Lake Bourgne.
+The British high command was not in a much better frame of mind—until good news came from the fleet: General Lambert and his 2,700 fresh men were at the mouth of Lake Bourgne.
 Pakenham ordered them brought up Bayou Bienvenue immediately.
 He also pounced on an offer from Admiral Cochrane to bring enough boats up the bayou to ferry part of the army across the river.
-On the opposite bank, only untried Creole militia protected Patterson's guns.
+On the opposite bank, only untried Creole militia protected Patterson’s guns.

 It was a good, even masterful, plan.
 But on January 8, the day of the attack, things started going wrong almost immediately.
-Thornton's boats became mired in mud when a dam constructed by Cochrane's naval engineers collapsed, and the water in the canal that was supposed to float them into the Mississippi ran the other way, toward Lake Bourgne.
-Thornton got only 450 of his fourteen hundred men across the river.
-In Gibbs' column, the Forty-fourth Regiment was supposed to carry fascines to fill in the Rodriguez Canal and scaling ladders to mount the enemy's breastwork.
+Thornton’s boats became mired in mud when a dam constructed by Cochrane’s naval engineers collapsed, and the water in the canal that was supposed to float them into the Mississippi ran the other way, toward Lake Bourgne.
+Thornton got only 450 of his 1,400 men across the river.
+In Gibbs’ column, the 44th Regiment was supposed to carry fascines to fill in the Rodriguez Canal and scaling ladders to mount the enemy’s breastwork.
 As the column moved forward, Gibbs discovered they had neither of these essentials.
-He sent the Forty-fourth back to get them, spurred by sulfurous curses at their colonel, Thomas Mullins.
+He sent the 44th back to get them, spurred by sulfurous curses at their colonel, Thomas Mullins.

 In the center, an anxious Pakenham waited for the sound of gunfire across the river.
 Thornton’s attack was supposed to be the signal for the advance on the right.
 The darkness was ebbing into a foggy dawn.
 In another hour, his columns would be murderously visible to the waiting Americans.
 His aide urged him to postpone the attack.
 With desperate fatalism, the general shook his head and ordered two rockets fired to signal the advance.
 General Gibbs, still without fascines or scaling ladders, went forward anyway.
 On the opposite shore, Thornton and his men were just getting out of their boats.
 Misjudging the strength of the Mississippi’s current, they had been driven a thousand yards downstream, away from the American guns.